slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Agatha Christie*
 > *"Any person capable of angering you becomes your master; ha can anger you only you permit yourself being disturbed by him."
 -- Epictetus*

-- fear makes the wolf bigger than he is. -- german proverb
+> *"Fear makes the wolf bigger than he is."
+> -- German Proverb*
-- nothing in life is to be feared, is.
-It is only to be understood. -- marie curie
+> *"Nothing in life is to be feared, it is only to be understood."
+> -- Marie Curie*

 - anger is a punishment we give ourselves for someone else's mistake
 - fear does not stop death, it stops life